homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/miio/docs/protocol.md

 ### Figure out your device token before starting

 If you do not have the token of your device yet, run `miio-vacuum --discover` to list devices on your network and their auto-extracted tokens.
-If the token is not found, follow the [instructions to find device tokens](management.md).
-This needs to be done before you start your capture or the capture will be useless as resetting the device will generate a new token.
+This needs to be done before you start your capture, or the capture will be useless as resetting the device will generate a new token.

 ### Running Wireshark and Mi Home